zircleUI/docs/docs/tutorial/scenes-view.md

 That is a very granular formule to defines the angles for our `z-spots`.
 Depending on your needs, you can simplify it.
 For instance, if you want to uniformely distribute a bunch of z-spots around the parent element simply do this: `:angle="(360 / elements.length * index)"`.
 You can define another angle (180, 270, etc).
 It's up to you.

 #### showMe() method
-Finally, we have a method called `showMe()`.
+Finally, we have a method called `bashowMe()`.
 This method is activated when a `z-spot` is clicked and runs a timer to increment the `progress` property.
 When `progress` has reached 40 we simulate that some rules are applied.

 ### See